Asymmetric tri-bi-maximal mixing and residual symmetries: Asymmetric tri-bi-Maximal mixing

 where $\lambda=0.22453(44)$ and $A=0.836(15)$ are the usual quark sector Wolfenstein parameters~\cite{Tanabashi:2018oca}.
 Together with a ``complex-TBM'' (cTBM) neutrino mixing matrix, defined as

 the Pontecorvo-Maki-Nakagawa-Sakata~(PMNS) lepton mixing matrix would be given by

-We will parametrize it in terms of the standard mixing angles and CP violating phases~\cite{Tanabashi:2018oca}.
+Since $U_{c\ell}$ is fixed by the GUT connection to quarks and the reproduction of the CKM matrix, no residual symmetry is allowed for the charged lepton mixing.
+In contrast, neutral lepton mixing in this framework is less constrained and it is possible that residual symmetries are responsible for a highly symmetric form of $U_\nu$.
+We will parametrize the PMNS matrix in terms of the standard mixing angles and CP violating phases~\cite{Tanabashi:2018oca}.
 The only free parameter here is $\delta$, and analytical expressions for all angles and phases can be obtained (we list them in Appendix \ref{app:AE}).
 Experimentally the most well-measured is

 Varying $\theta_{13}$ and the Wolfenstein parameters in their experimentally allowed $3(1)\sigma$ range \cite{deSalas:2017kay, globalfit, deSalas:2018bym} constrains $\delta$ to lie in the interval $\delta/\pi\in\left\{1.50(1.53), 1.66(1.60)\right\}$, see Fig.~\ref{fig:correlations}.
 The degeneracy between the sign of $\delta$ and the mixing angles is broken by the recent best-fit value of $\delta_{CP}$ \cite{deSalas:2018bym,Esteban:2018azc}.